emimontesdeoca/emimontesdeoca.github.io/_posts/2019-09-03-my-take-on-in-memoru-cache.md

 keywords: "tutorial"
 ---

 I've been working on some stuff that handled a big amount of data.
-While managing the data I realized that some of it never changes, or at least for some fixed time, it doesn't.
+While doing I realized that a big chunk of it never changes, or at least for some fixed time, it doesn't.

 So I thought that it would be useful to create a personal cache repository, of course this isn't new, a few weeks ago I read about this in StackOverflow's [post](https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/#in-memory--redis-cache) written by [Nick Craver](https://nickcraver.com/) about how they manage application cache.